mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 # App Inventor IoT Frequently Asked Questions (Draft)

 Below is a list of frequently asked questions from MIT App Inventor users working with Internet of Things.
 Don't see your question in the list?
-You may also ask questions in our [forum](https://groups.google.com/forum/#!forum/mitappinventortest).
+You may also ask questions in our <a href="https://groups.google.com/forum/#!forum/mitappinventortest" target="_blank">forum</a>.
 This page will be updated with new questions and answers from time to time.

 * [General](#/faq/faq/general)
 * [Companion](#/faq/faq/companion)